 Term information: elected November 2011and re-elected November 2015 & 2019; served as Mayor in 2014 & 2019; Term expires November 2024

 Phone: (415) 272-3265

-Education: Bachelor's Degree in Ministerial Studies, Christian Life International; MBA, Georgia State University
+Education: Bachelor's Degree in Ministerial Studies, Christian Life International; Masters of Business Administration (MBA), Georgia State University.

 Professional: Eric is the Chief Marketing Officer for Mike's Bikes headquartered in Novato, where he is focused on "getting more people on bikes."
 Eric manages a talented team and oversees branding, community engagement, e-commerce, and visual merchandizing.
 Prior to that role, Eric spent 4 years in marketing at Kimpton Hotels & Restaurants.
 He has also worked as a youth director for both middle and high school students, served as a small-business consultant, and as a marketing manager for a quick-service restaurant franchise with more than $1 billion in sales.

 Term information: elected November 2019; Term expires November 2024

 Biography: Amy S. Peele RN never had any ambitions in politics so it may seem ironic that she now sits on the Novato City Council.
 Rather than political aspirations, she sought her seat on the Council because she figured that her fellow citizens wanted what she does: to live in a city that supports families, youth, and elders for a safe and healthy life at every stage of life.